elandref93/WiseBond/AZURE-DEPLOYMENT.md

 3. Ensure the SSL certificates are correctly included in the deployment
 4. Confirm all database environment variables are properly set
 5. Check the `/app/certs` directory in the container to ensure certificates are present
+6. Verify that `NODE_ENV` is set to `production` - otherwise the app will use in-memory storage
-6. See the detailed `AZURE-DATABASE.md` document for more information
+7. See the detailed `AZURE-DATABASE.md` document for more information

+### Environment Configuration Issues

+If you're experiencing issues with the application environment:

+1. For production deployments, ensure `NODE_ENV` is set to `production`
+2. For local development, you can leave `NODE_ENV` unset to use in-memory storage
+3. Check server logs for messages about which storage implementation is being used
+4. Verify the database environment variables if you're not seeing database operations work as expected

 ### Authentication Issues